 The most effective debt pay off method for changing your behavior is the debt snowball.

-The debt snowball is paying off debts starting with the smallest balance NOT the highest interest rate.
+The debt snowball method is paying off debts starting with the smallest balance NOT the highest interest rate.

 This is effective because you get the small wins and can see your debt disappearing.